 The University of South Los Angeles does not currently participate in federal financial aid programs.
-However, the university does participate in state financial aid through the California's Veterans Affair.
 If a student obtains a loan to pay for an educational program, the student will have the responsibility to repay the full amount of the loan plus interest, less the amount of any refund, and that, if the student has received federal student financial aid funds, the student is entitled to a refund of the moneys not paid from federal student financial aid program funds.
 In addition, the University has no pending petition in bankruptcy, is not operating as a debtor in possession, has not filed a petition within the preceding five years, and has not had a petition in bankruptcy filed against it with the preceding five years that resulted in reorganization under chapter 11 of the United States Bankruptcy Code (11 U.S.C.
 Sec.
 1101 et seq.)